Tunisia Vacations, Tours, Trips & Travel Packages

 Bustling Sfax is one of Tunisia's major commercial centres and the country's second-largest city.
 Although it doesn't have the sandy attractions of other Tunisian towns, Sfax is excellent for sightseeing and is a great place to take in local Tunisian culture, with a beautiful walled medina area to explore.
 It's also a good base for day trips.
 If you are looking for things to do, the unique architecture of Matmata is easily reached from here, as well as the ancient amphitheatre of El Jem, the most impressive Roman monument in Africa.
 It was the scene of gladiator displays, chariot races and lions versus humans, often cruel and bloody.
 It seated around 35, 000 spectators.
 Only the Colosseum in Rome could seat more.

 On a Tunisia vacation, Tozeur is both an oasis and a city found in the southwest of the country.
 It is a centre for desert tourism and is famous for its many palm trees and the production of dates which have been exported around the world.
 It was once a Roman outpost and has been ruled by many tribes throughout its long history including the Berbers who have left a lasting impression.
 The town was also an important stopping point on the trans-Saharan caravan route offering a place to rest before heading further into the desert.
-Today Tozeur is considered the starting point to the Great Tunisian South because of its easy access to places like Nafta and Chott el-Jerid, the largest of Tunisia’s salt lakes.
+Today Tozeur is considered the starting point of the Great Tunisian South because of its easy access to places like Nafta and Chott el-Jerid, the largest of Tunisia’s salt lakes.
 The best place on a Tunisia vacation to experience the architecture of Tozeur is in the old quarter which hosts the medina, a small maze of brickwork houses.

 For the best time to visit Tunisia click here.